METFORMIN VS. FENUGREEK SEEDS EXTRACT FOR PCOS

 - It has been proved by a clinical study that fenugreek seeds extract reduced the ovarian volume, reduced the number of cysts and reduced body weight also.
 Females also shown improvement in menstrual cycle and pregnancy.
 The extract was also proved to be safe in those PCOS patients.

 - Fenugreek also helps to cure the state of hirsutism which is caused due to the raised levels of androgens in the ovaries.
 As the androgen levels are normalized, hirsutism is also managed.
-Thus, fenugreek is a natural therapy which targets all the goals for the treatment of PCOS.
+Thus, METFORMIN VS. FENUGREEK SEEDS EXTRACT FOR PCOS is a natural therapy which targets all the goals for the treatment of PCOS.

 - Lashen H: Role of metformin in the management of polycystic ovary syndrome.
 Ther Adv Endocrinol Metab.
 2010; 1(3): 117–128